veloren/book/src/contributors/translators/game.md

 - `NotFound`: The key exists in the English translation but doesn't exist in the Ukrainian translation.
 Here we need your translation!

-- `Outdated`: Currenty not available, means that some changes were made to English translation, but not to Ukrainian translation.
+- `Outdated`: Currenty not available, means that some changes were made to the English translation, but not to the Ukrainian translation.

 ## Guide to translating the game